-The conference committee is now calling for speakers on an array of subjects, including but not limited to:
+The Refrigeration 2022 Conference will be held in Sydney and online on May 16–17.
+The technical organising committee is now calling for presentations on an array of subjects.
+This includes, but is not limited to:

 - Energy efficiency and sustainability

 - Energy performance benchmarking